kuki07711/kuki07711/README.md

 ## 🌈 About Me

-✨ 16-year-old developer from Serbia, diving deep into the world of computer science
+✨ 16-year-old developer from Serbia,
 📚 Currently studying algorithms, data structures, React patterns, Rust basics, and networking
-💡 Obsessed with building clean UIs, fixing bugs (and accidentally creating new ones)
+💡 Obsessed with building clean UIs, fixing bugs
 🔧 Passionate about automation, performance, and making cool tools for other devs

 🎯 **Main Goal:** Become a senior-level developer and contribute to open-source projects